 Arrested?
 Call us . . . .

-If you have been accused of bank fraud in Nevada, phone our Nevada federal criminal defense attorneys to discuss your case for free.
+If you have been accused of bank fraud in Nevada, phone our Las Vegas Federal Crimes Lawyer to discuss your case.
 We may be able to convince the prosecution to reduce the charges significantly or even to dismiss them so your record stays clean.
 But we are also ready to go to trial and defend you zealously in pursuit of a full acquittal of all charges.

 Also see our article on the federal crime of presenting false or fictitious claims.